ourcodingclub/ourcodingclub.github.io/_tutorials/data-manip-efficient.md

 levels(trees.genus$Height.cat)  # a new order and new names for the levels
 ```

-" %}
+{% endcapture %}
+{% include callout.html content=callout %}

 Are you now itching to make graphs too?
 We've kept to base R plotting in our intro tutorials, but we are big fans of `ggplot2` and that's what we'll be using in the next section while we learn to make graphs as outputs of a pipe chain.
 If you haven't used `ggplot2` before, don't worry, we won't go far with it today.
-We have [two tutorials](https://ourcodingclub.github.io/tutorials/) dedicated to making pretty and informative plots with it.
+We have [two tutorials]({{ site.baseurl }}/tutorials/) dedicated to making pretty and informative plots with it.
 Install and load the package if you need to:

 ```r
 install.packages("ggplot2")